chevronphp/argv/README.md

 # chevron.argv

-Argv is a class to parse an ARGV style array.Iit will parse an array for -flags and -key=value pairs.
+Argv is a class to parse an ARGV style array.
+It will parse an array for -flags and -key=value pairs.
 It supports the following syntax: "-f" "-flag" "-key=value" "-key value".
 Using one or more dashes has no effect.